The Boy Who Cried Werewolf (2010 film)

 The Boy Who Cried Werewolf is a 2010 Nickelodeon made-for-television comedy horror film starring Victoria Justice, Chase Ellison, Matt Winston, Brooke D'Orsay, Steven Grayhm, and Brooke Shields.
-The screenplay was written by Art Edler Brown and Josh Nick.
+The screenplay was written by Art Edler Brown and Douglas Sloan, and the film follows Jordan Sands, an awkward 17-year-old girl who, along with her family, inherits a castle in Romania.
+While exploring the castle, Jordan accidentally steps on a vial of werewolf blood and becomes infected, transforming into a werewolf herself.
 It was filmed in Vancouver, British Columbia, Canada.
+The film aired on Nickelodeon on October 23, 2010.

 Plot

 Jordan Sands (Victoria Justice) is an awkward and nerdy 17-year-old girl with a bad case of allergies who became the woman of the house after the recent death of her mother.
-Her father David (Matt Winston) is struggling to make ends meet while her 14-year-old brother Hunter (Chase Ellison) drives the family crazy with gory pranks as he loves monsters.
-They inherit their mother's great uncle Dragomir Vukovic's castle in Wolfsberg, Romania, which they did not know existed.
-After arriving in Wolfsberg, they meet the strange and steely castle housekeeper, Madame Varcolac (Brooke Shields), whose name when pronounced causes a wolf to howl in the distance.
+Her father, David (Matt Winston), struggles to make ends meet, while her 14-year-old brother Hunter (Chase Ellison) drives the family crazy with gory pranks as he loves monsters.
+They inherit their mother's great uncle Dragomir Ducovic's castle in Wolfsberg, Romania, which they did not know existed.
+After arriving in Wolfsberg, they meet the strange and steely castle housekeeper, Madame Varcolac (Brooke Shields), whose name, when pronounced, causes a wolf to howl in the distance.

-Meanwhile the kids explore the town, Hunter learns about the "Wolfsberg Beast", a monster that protects both the castle and the town and Jordan falls in love with the local butcher, Goran.
-Varcolac discourages David from selling the property, but he decides to so that they can put an end to their financial struggles.
-He goes on dates with the bubbly real estate agent Paulina von Eckberg, who handles the selling and only appears at night.
+Meanwhile, the kids explore the town.
+Hunter learns about the "Wolfsberg Beast," a monster that protects both the castle and the town, and Jordan falls in love with the local butcher, Goran.
+Varcolac discourages David from selling the property, but he decides to do so that they can end their financial struggles.
+He dates with the bubbly real estate agent Paulina von Eckberg, who handles the selling and only appears at night.

 One day, while snooping around Dragomir's lab, Jordan accidentally steps on a vial of blood.
-Though Hunter pulls the bloody glass from her foot, her behavior changes, she becomes a carnivore, her senses heighten, and her allergies disappear.
+Though Hunter pulls the bloody glass from her foot, her behavior changes.
+She becomes a carnivore (at the beginning of the movie, she mentions having tofu stir-fry for dinner because of her vegetarian diet), her senses heighten, gains a playful dog-like temperament (she plays with the dogs at a nearby park), and her allergies disappear.
 Hunter's friends explain that Jordan has become a werewolf due to either a bloodline curse, a werewolf bite, or becoming infected with the blood of a werewolf.
-Hunter realizes it was the vial of blood, which is revealed to have been LB-217, short for "Lycanthrope Blood".
+Hunter realizes it was the vial of blood, which is revealed to have been LB-217, short for "Lycanthrope Blood."